Badgerati/Pode/docs/Tutorials/SmtpServer.md

 # SMTP Server

-Pode has an inbuilt SMTP server which will automatically creates a TCP listener on port 25 (unless you pass a different port number to `listen` function).
+Pode has an inbuilt SMTP server which will automatically creates a TCP listener on port 25 (unless you specify a different port via the [`listen`](../../Functions/Core/Listen) function).

-Unlike with web `route` logic, SMTP uses the [`handler`](../../Functions/Core/Handler) function, which lets you specify logic for handling responses from TCP streams.
+Unlike with web servers that use the `route` function, SMTP servers use the [`handler`](../../Functions/Core/Handler) function, which lets you specify logic for handling responses from TCP streams.
 Just note that you can only have one `handler` per `server`.

 To create a `handler` for the inbuilt SMTP server you can use the following example: